AlineCoutinho/site/content/project/R Tutorials/index.md

 Learning outcomes:
  - To be able to download R and RStudio in a desktop;
  - To understand basic R syntax;
- - To understand Version Control systems and link RStudio with GitHub;
+ - To understand Version Control systems;
+ - To be able to link RStudio with GitHub;
  - To become familiar with the principles of tidy data;
  - To improve skills in data visualization and interpretation;
  - To adopt best practices of reproducibility;